pulumi/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

   role          = "${aws_iam_role.iam_for_lambda.arn}"
   handler       = "exports.test"

-  # The filebase64sha256() function is available in Terraform 0.11.12 and later
+  # The filebase64sha256() function is available in this provider 0.11.12 and later
-  # For Terraform 0.11.11 and earlier, use the base64sha256() function and the file() function:
+  # For this provider 0.11.11 and earlier, use the base64sha256() function and the file() function:
   # source_code_hash = "${base64sha256(file("lambda_function_payload.zip"))}"
   source_code_hash = "${filebase64sha256("lambda_function_payload.zip")}"